taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ### Part 14: Interacting with an API

 Implementing applications with sample data can be dull.
-It can be more exciting by interacting with a real API - the [Hacker News API](https://hn.algolia.com/api).
-Even though, as you have learned, you can have asynchronous actions without any asynchronous action library, this application will introduce Redux Saga as asynchronous action library to deal with side-effects such as fetching data from a third-party library.
+It can be more exciting to interact with a real API - in this case the [Hacker News API](https://hn.algolia.com/api).
+Even though, as you have learned, you can have asynchronous actions without any asynchronous action library, this application will introduce Redux Saga as asynchronous action library to deal with side-effects such as fetching data from a third-party platform.

 {title="Command Line: /",lang="text"}
 ~~~~~~~~